EdoardoTosin/Batch-Image-Converter/README.md

 ### Color space [--colorspace, --no-colorspace, -c]

 Set color space to RGB (default: False).

+> **Warning**: converting CYMK to RGB might not be accurate due to PIL Python module not using icc profiles.

 | True         | False           |
 | ------------ | --------------- |